AI Security Overview

 3. by attacking the system during runtime (in production).

-In AI we distinguish 6 types of impacts:
+In AI we distinguish 6 types of impacts, for three types of attacker goals (disrupt, deceive and disclose):

-2. confidentiality of model Intellectual property (the model parameters or the process and data that led to them)
+2. disclose: hurt confidentiality of model Intellectual property (the model parameters or the process and data that led to them)

-4. integrity of model behaviour (the model is not manipulated to behave in an unwanted way)
+4. deceive: hurt integrity of model behaviour (the model is manipulated to behave in an unwanted way to deceive)

 6. confidentiality, integrity, and availability of non AI-specific assets